The Greatest Story Every Told About The Greatest Man That Ever Lived

 corrosion will testify against you and eat your flesh like fire.
 You have hoarded wealth in the last

-against you.
+you.
 The cries of the harvesters have reached the ears of the Lord Almighty.
-You have
+You have lived on earth

 You have condemned and murdered innocent men, who were not opposing you.